kineticquant/wireshark-PCAP-Mapper/README.md

 Since the tool is built on Streamlit, simply run:
 + streamlit run pcap.py
 + This will launch the web page for it automatically.
-+ Upload uploading your pcap or pcapng file(s), the tool will automatically run, and you'll receive 2 toast messages if everything ran correctly.
++ Upon uploading your pcap or pcapng file(s), the tool will automatically run, and you'll receive 2 toast messages if everything ran correctly.

 ### Protocol Mapping